grafana/terraform-provider-grafana/docs/data-sources/dashboards.md

 ### Optional

-- `folder_ids` (List of Number) Numerical IDs of Grafana folders containing dashboards.
+- `folder_ids` (List of String) Folders containing dashboards.
 Specify to filter for dashboards by folder (eg. `[0]` for General folder), or leave blank to get all dashboards in all folders.
 - `limit` (Number) Maximum number of dashboard search results to return.
 Defaults to `5000`.
+- `org_id` (Number) The Organization ID.
+If not set, the Org ID defined in the provider block will be used.
 - `tags` (List of String) List of string Grafana dashboard tags to search for, eg. `["prod"]`.
 Used only as search input, i.e., attribute value will remain unchanged.

 ### Read-Only